RaukR, Advanced R for Bioinformatics, Summer course

 We offer places for participants from all over the world, but there is a number of places reserved for participants from Sweden.

-The course can accommodate 45 participants. election criteria include correct entry requirements, motivation to attend the course as well as gender and geographical balance.
+This year, the school can accommodate ~30 participants.
+Selection criteria include correct entry requirements, motivation to attend the course as well as gender and geographical balance.